shizacat/aionic/README.rst

 Now you are ready to use the API.

-If you want, you may to save token to anything (example into file) throuht callback ``token_updater`` and then he had used for authorize.
-While the token is valie, you don't need to provide neither username or password to access the API.
+A token can be saved anywhere, for example, to a file, using the callback:
+``token_updater``.
+It also could be used for authorization.
+Neither password nor username is required as long as the token is valid.

 Viewing services and DNS zones
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the NIC.RU, DNS zones are located in "services":
+On ``nic.ru`` DNS zones are located in "services":

 .. code:: python